open-contracting/standard/standard/docs/en/schema/reference.md

 A release may amend properties from a previous release.
 Whilst the release & record model of OCDS offers the opportunity to keep a full versioned history of changes, in many cases it is important for changes to a tender, award or contract to be explicitly declared.

-The amendment block in each of tender, award and contract blocks provides the ability to explicitly declare changed fields, their former values, to provide an explanation for the change, and attach or reference relevant documentation.
+The amendment array in a tender, award or contract block provides the ability to detail the amendments that have taken place with dates, rationale and free-text descriptions of the change, as well as to point to the releases that contain information from before and after the amendment.

 ```eval_rst
 .. csv-table::